Parasite-stress theory: Hamilton–Zuk hypothesis

-The Zahavi handicap principle
+Zahavi handicap principle

 The Zahavi handicap principle, originally proposed by Zahavi in 1975, suggests that males who possess secondary sexual characteristics which provide a handicap are more attractive to females.
 These sexual ornaments are sexually selected in order to appear stronger and better adapted, compared to other males in the environment.
 This is because these characteristics are indicators of good genes and heritable viability, as they are costly to an individual's survival to maintain and produce.
 Therefore, the stronger the individual is, the more able they are to bear this cost.

 These kinds of characteristics are a form of communication within species, as they are defined as honest signals (a signal about a mate's quality which cannot be faked).
 As a weak individual would not be able to survive with this particular characteristic, it signals to potential mates that it is stronger than its competitors and has a high mate value.
 Examples of such traits include the peacock's tail, very bright in nature and hence attracting more attention from predators as well as requiring more energy to maintain.
 Another example is the gazelle's stotting behaviour, whereby the gazelle jumps up and down when it spots a predator, in order to indicate its physical fitness.